 - what outstanding bills, rental payments or mortgage repayments, or any other debts remain, and how will they be paid?

 - how will the former family home, cars, furniture and other property be distributed?

 - what arrangements can we make between us until a proper settlement of all financial matters can be made?

 - how do we reduce conflict that may arise when deciding these issues?

 - how will I, and my former spouse or de facto partner, support ourselves and our children?

 - do I need child support or spousal maintenance payments from my former spouse or de facto partner to assist me financially?

 Further considerations may include:

-- how do I apply for a divorce?
+- how and when do I apply for a divorce?

 - do I need to consider going to Court if things are hostile or we cannot come to an agreement?